BackSlasher/greg/README.rst

 Basics
 ======
-Greg runs as a flask server (in the future: Django and AWS Lambda support) and is configured using a ``config.yaml``.
+Greg runs as a flask server (ready for AWS Elastic Beanstalk, in the future: Django and AWS Lambda support) and is configured using a ``config.yaml``.

 It does 3 things: